-Participants were able to choose the categories that fit their submissions.
+Participants were able to choose the categories that went along with the submissions.
 The questions and comments are organized in the corresponding categories of access, bike/ped, economic development, environmental concerns, express toll lanes, funding options, local contributions, noise, road design, schedule, traffic and other.
 Participants were able to select multiple categories per question or comment submitted.
 Questions and comments submitted during the Live Virtual Public Meeting are verbatim as follows: